yehorbolt/MOOP_SYB/README.md

 # MOOP_SYB
 MonkeFlip!
 This project is a final task for a discipline called "OOP Methods".
-It is a small game that represents the interaction between user and atm.
+It is a console program that represents the interaction between user and atm.
+Its' usage can be widened, because there are lot of other abilities except for working with ATM as a User.

 Technologies used:
 1. Python